Zhangjt9317/Biofuel-Group-Project/README.md

 To predict the family and the thermo-physical properties  of the imported molecule, user can run the software following the instructions below.
 1. Git clone our GitHub address, and then 'cd' to 'MyProject' folder, next run 'Project_GUI.py' in python.
-2. Enter the `CID number` of that chemical and click `Get CID` to comfirm input.
+2. Enter the `CID number` of that chemical and click `Get CID` to comfirm input. if `Get CID` is not clicked, no CID will be gotten for the machine learning models.
-3. Click `Model selection` to chose differient machine learning methods and click `Begin` to confirm selection.
+3. Click `Model selection` to chose differient machine learning methods and properties, and then click `Begin` to confirm selection.
 4. Then click `Result` to plot the training and predction result.

 Or users can run the demo jupyter notebook in sequence.